abrarsheikhsony/SFDC-artificial-intelligence/README.md

 <ul>
 <li>Using Einstein Intent to categorize different text, your marketers can categorize what customers are saying about the product, whether they’re talking about the color, texture, durability, and more.</li>
 </ul>
-<li>Together, these APIs harness and make sense out of unstructured data from text to help better understand your customers</li>
+<li>Note: Together, these APIs harness and make sense out of unstructured data from text to help better understand your customers</li>
 </ul>

 </ul>

 </ul>

 </ol>

 ## Artificial Intelligence in Salesforce
 <ul>